ChrisWhealy/clock_time_get/README.md

 ## Prequisites

 The WebAssembly Text file `clock_time_get.wat` must be compiled into a WASM module.
-Differ tools are available for this, but two of the simplest are:
+Different tools are available for this, but two of the simplest are:

-1. Use the `wat2wasm` command line tool found in the [WebAssembly Binary Toolkit](https://github.com/WebAssembly/wabt)
+1. The `wat2wasm` command line tool found in the [WebAssembly Binary Toolkit](https://github.com/WebAssembly/wabt)

-1. If you use Microsoft's Visual Studio Code editor, open the `.wat` file, right-click anywhere in the source code and select "Save as WebAssembly binary file"
+    `wabt` can either be installed by building it directly from the Git repository listed above, or if you already have the [WebAssembly Package Manager](https://wapm.io/package/wabt) installed, you can install it using the command `wapm install wabt`.

-The WebAssembly Binary Toolkit can either be installed by building it directly from the Git repository listed above, or if you already have the [WebAssembly Package Manager](https://wapm.io/package/wabt) installed, you can install it using the command `wapm install wabt`.
+1. In Microsoft's Visual Studio Code editor, open the `.wat` file, right-click anywhere in the source code and select "Save as WebAssembly binary file"

 ## Setup Instructions